Rhode Island Cases

 Her murder is also unsolved.
 If you have any information about the Michelle Norris cases please contact Detective Jeff Araujo at the Central Falls Police at 401-727-7411.

-For any information relating to the Christine Cole, please contact Detective Susan Cormier at the Pawtucket Police at 401-727-9100.
+For any information relating to the Christine Cole, please contact the Pawtucket Police at 401-727-9100.

-UPDATE: 1-31-2020, The Rhode Island’s States Attorney’s office is not proceeding in a trial against Jao Monteiro in the murder of Christine Cole.
-While DNA Evidence points to him, it also points to other potential relatives of his.
-Evidence so far does not meet the standard to far to pursue the case against him at this time.
+UPDATE: 12-3-2024, The Rhode Island’s States Attorney’s office is not proceeding in a trial against Jao Monteiro in the murder of Christine Cole.
+While DNA Evidence points to him, it also leaned towards other relatives of his.
+Evidence did not meet the standard to far to pursue the case against him.
+He also settled in court for a million dollars in damages due to his wrongful arrest against the Pawtucket Police Department.

 Bones Found On Beach Don’t Answer All The Questions Regarding College Freshman That Disappeared